-Only Texas public community and technical college or college systems are eligible to apply for either of these models.
+Only Texas public community and technical college or college systems are eligible to apply for the Integrated Career Pathways (ICP) models.

 2.3 MAXIMUM NUMBER OF SUBMISSIONS BY APPLICANT

 Based upon the prescribed services outlined in this RFA, eligible applicants may submit only one (1) application.